Mandaris-LLC/react-native-navigation-full-circle/docs/docs/topBar-buttons.md

   constructor(props) {
     super(props);
-    Navigation.events().bindComponent(this); // bindComponent(this) has to be called if you want the component to handle navigation events, such as navigationButtonPressed
+    Navigation.events().bindComponent(this); // <== Will be automatically unregistered when unmounted
   }

   navigationButtonPressed({ buttonId }) {
+    // will be called when "buttonOne" is clicked
   }
 }
 ```